sobstel/sobstel.github.com/hydropuzzle/reviews.md

 _Puzzle games usually lack any style.
 Or at least they all seem to copy each other.
 I absolutely loved the style/feel of this game.
 The story development and the imagery were fantastic._
 <br><small>(devxm)</small>

+_Super short but nice.
+Endearing little puzzle game.
+I never got really stuck on puzzles, though I almost did on the railway crossing.
+Note that some puzzles require looking things up.
+I imagine many people would be upset with paying for such a short game, but if you've got money to spare, I for one enjoyed it._
+<br><small>(OsthatoAlfakyn)</small>

 _Awesomeness for geeks.
 Challenge the nerd in you and geek out!
 Surprising and actually challenging._
 <br><small>(Pinky6677)</small>